» » The Greek Joint

 When I opened it, I was surprised and unhappy.

-On their menu it just says Greek Salad, so I assumed I'd be getting what most places serve as a greek salad, which has lettuce.
-This is what is usually referred to as a horiatiki greek salad; it would have been nice if their menu listed the ingredients so I knew I was getting an "authentic" greek peasant salad rather than what every other place serves (including all of the greek places I'd reviewed previously).
+On their menu it just says Greek Salad so I assumed I'd be getting what most places serve as a greek salad, which has lettuce.
+This is what is usually referred to as a horiatiki greek salad or a Village Salad; it would have been nice if their menu listed the ingredients so I knew I was getting an "authentic" greek peasant salad rather than what every other place serves (including all of the greek places I'd reviewed previously).
 I guess I can't kill them for giving me something authentic; but as a business person you should know that if you serve something different than most places it's useful to add a description on the menu; or better yet call it a horiatiki salad.
 The ingredients were fine; but it wasn't what I wanted.

 The gyro was also 'authentic" in that it only included onions and tomatoes.